inkle/ink/Documentation/WritingWithInk.md

 You absolutely can use diverts to create looped content, and **ink** has several features to exploit this, including ways to make the content vary itself, and ways to control how often options can be chosen.

-See the sections on Varying Text and Conditional Options for more information.
+See the sections on Varying Text and [Conditional Choices](#conditional-choices) for more information.

 Oh, and the following is legal and not a great idea: